ABasharEter/JudgeSharp/JudgeSharp/ReadMe.txt

 Feel free to fork this project and improve it!
 GitHub: https://github.com/BasharKernel/JudgeSharp

+NOTE: This program uses the GNU G++ Compiler in order to use it correctly you have to install the G++ Compiler and configure its path.
+      If you are working on windows machine install the MinGW form http://www.mingw.org/ which contains the GNU G++ Compiler then add its bin directory to the PATH environment variable.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License version 3.
 This program is distributed in the hope that it will be useful, but WITHOUT